kalimahapps/vue-popper/README.md

 | popper | The popper instance.
 You can use this to call popper's instance methods |

 ## Version History
+- 1.0.4
+  - Add popper options as individual props and deprecate the popperOptions prop
+  - Fix nested tooltip bug

 - 1.0.0
   - Initial Release